Myles Judd: Hemel Hempstead Town

 Despite having agreed to return to Dover Athletic, Judd signed for National League South rivals Hemel Hempstead Town on 8 July 2023.

 Welling United

 On 17 June 2024, Judd joined fellow National League South side Welling United.
 Just one month later however, he departed the club.

 Ramsgate

 On 31 August 2024, Judd was announced to have joined Isthmian League South East Division club Ramsgate.

+Herne Bay

+On 1 March 2025, Judd joined fellow Isthmian League South East Division club Herne Bay.

+Criminal charges

+On 1 May 2026, he was charged with conspiracy to commit robbery.
+He denied the charges.